Da Vinci Toy Models

 The Renaissance Context

-During the Renaissance, a period known for cultural awakening, Leonardo da Vinci emerged as a key figure in engineering.
-He was a polymath who excelled in art and scientific exploration.
+During the Renaissance, a period marked by cultural awakening, Leonardo da Vinci emerged as a pivotal figure in engineering.
+He was a polymath who excelled in both art and scientific exploration.

 His work went beyond traditional boundaries, combining his knowledge of anatomy, physics, and mechanics.

-Leonardo’s innovations in engineering are often overlooked compared to his art.
+His art often overshadows Leonardo’s innovations in engineering.
 One of his significant contributions was the development of the miter lock design.

-This invention allowed for better water level management, assisting boats moving through waterways with varying heights.
+This invention enabled better water level management, assisting boats navigating through waterways with varying depths.

 Advancements in Hydraulic Engineering